 Earning a full diploma at the college takes four full years.
 Norland’s website states that the purpose of the fourth year is to “prepare students for the practical aspects of the care and development of children in the early years (aged zero to eight).
 It equips students with the practical skills and competencies … required to work … in sole charge … supporting the children and families with whom they will work.”

 Internships are also a requirement and nannies are encouraged to continue taking professional development classes after they graduate.

-How much Borallo makes as a royal nanny
+How much Borrallo makes as a royal nanny

-Since Borallo went to Norland we know that a typical salary for the school’s graduates who work as full-time nannies is about £30,000 a year or $38,500 USD.
-However, since Borallo has three little ones to look after in the royal Cambridge household she’s likely getting paid a bit more.
+Since Borrallo went to Norland we know that a typical salary for the school’s graduates who work as full-time nannies is about £30,000 a year or $38,500 USD.
+However, since Borrallo has three little ones to look after in the royal Cambridge household she’s likely getting paid a bit more.

 Check out The Cheat Sheet on Facebook!